Why Visibility Beats Technical Skills for Security Career Growth

 You don’t need to change everything about who you are.
 You just need to redirect a little effort to visibility:

-• Stop perfecting Bathroom Jobs.
+Stop perfecting Bathroom Jobs.
 Nobody will notice the difference between good enough and perfect

-• Spend 30 minutes making your Hidden Gems visible to decision-makers
+Spend 30 minutes making your Hidden Gems visible to decision-makers

-• When Career Makers land on your desk, treat them like the career-defining moments they are
+When Career Makers land on your desk, treat them like the career-defining moments they are

-That's the difference between staying stuck and getting promoted.
+Two to three hours per week.
+That can be the difference between staying stuck and getting promoted.

 Make your impact visible without the cringe